jpang007/passwordGrabber/README.md

 Personal project I am working on, currently takes in an account and filename.
 Returns the password associated with the account.
-- [x] Extend program to take in dictionary from custom input file check
+- [x] Extend program to take in dictionary from custom input file
 - [ ] Thinking of next one